List of Lilo & Stitch characters: Wang Ai Ling

-Wang Ai Ling (王安玲 (Wáng Ān líng)) is a young Chinese girl who lives in the Huangshan mountains.
+Wang Ai Ling (王安玲 (Wáng Ānlíng)) is a young Chinese girl who lives in the Huangshan mountains.
 Her aunt Daiyu wants to move her to the city, but she wants to stay in the mountains.
 In her series, Ai befriends Stitch, taking him in as her "dog", and quickly develops a close emotional attachment to him.
 She helps him ward off the space criminals that want him.
 She serves as Stitch & Ais counterpart to Lilo Pelekai.

 Wang Jiejie

-Wang Jiejie (王婕婕 (Wáng jié jié)) is a young Chinese woman who is Ai's older sister.
+Wang Jiejie (王婕婕 (Wáng Jiéjié)) is a young Chinese woman who is Ai's older sister.
 She tries to take care of her younger sister after their parents' death, but their aunt doesn't believe that Jiejie would be able to raise Ai well.
 Jiejie works at a tea shop for a man named Mr. Ding.
 She serves as this series's counterpart to Nani Pelekai.